Reliable Proof Generation with LLMs via Analogical Retrieval and Symbolic Verification: A Case Study in Euclidean Geometry: Conclusions and Future Work

 We introduced a neuro-symbolic approach for proof generation, coupling LLMs with retrieval of analogous proofs and symbolic verification.
 The analogies help guide the LLM, and the verifier provides feedback on the generated proofs.

 We evaluate our approach in Euclidean geometry.
-Experiments on the FormalGeo-7k dataset show substantial improvements in proof correctness over the base model across four leading reasoning-capable LLMs from three families, with each component contributing to the gains.
-Our method also reduces costs by narrowing down the theorem dictionary using the analogous proofs.
+Experiments on the FormalGeo-7k dataset show substantial improvements in proof correctness over the base model across four leading LLMs from three families, with each component contributing to the gains.
+It also reduces cost by narrowing the theorem dictionary via analogous proofs.
 These results demonstrate the potential of neuro-symbolic methods for mathematical reasoning.

 In the future, we plan to extend our approach beyond geometry to other areas, where automated proof verification could help validate complex derivations and ensure the consistency of models.
 We also see an interesting use case in education, where analogical retrieval can surface similar solved problems to guide students, and a symbolic verifier can offer targeted hints and feedback.